classic-game-sources/.github/profile/README.md

-# Classic Game Sources
+# Commercial Game Sources

-Source codes of (more or less) classic games.
+Source code of some commercial games, with useful information.

 ## Content